qtop/qtop/docs/secure-coding-pyscg.md

    operator's trust domain -- state this explicitly in the config docs.
 3. The single partial-path call sites (`git` in `tools/`) are dev/CI-side tools resolving from PATH by design; annotate rather than change.
+4. Live-matrix discovery: scheduler autodetection shells out to a *hardcoded* `/usr/bin/which` (`qtop_py/qtop.py:357`), which raises `FileNotFoundError` on minimal images without the `which` package (5 test failures on AlmaLinux/Rocky/Fedora/Amazon/Arch lanes in the first nightly-matrix run).
+Proposed fix: replace with stdlib `shutil.which()` -- no new dependency, removes both the hardcoded path and the external binary requirement.

 ### 3. Pseudo-random use -- acceptable, scope it